nnn

 24) Vegetable Curry And Rice

-I make curry to use up mismatched veggies that still need to be eaten.
-Start by simmering the onions and some curry powder (or paste) and then add your veggies, which could be potatoes, carrots, cauliflower, and/or frozen peas.
-Finish off the dish with a splash of coconut milk.
-If you’re feeling the expense of coconut milk, just keep the heat low so it doesn’t split, a spoonful of yogurt at the end can add creaminess too.
-It is filling, reheats easily, and is good over rice.
+I make curry to finish leftover veggies that need to be used.
+Begin by cooking the onions with some curry powder (or paste) or if you have a curry base that works too.
+Add the veggies which can be potatoes, carrots, cauliflower, and/or frozen peas.
+To finish the dish add a little bit of coconut milk.
+If you’re feeling the cost of coconut milk, you can keep the heat low so it doesn’t split, and a spoonful of yogurt at the end can add creaminess too.
+It is filling, reheats easily and is good over rice.

 25) Baked Mac And Cheese